akkebil/WhatsApp-Contact-Fetcher/README.md

 5. Write the desired format and click OK or Cancel.
 6. A file will be downloaded with your contacts in the selected format.

 ## Adding a Chrome extension.
-Here is a brief explanation on how to do it:
+Here is a brief explanation on how to do it

 1. Download the extension: Usually you get the extension in the form of a ZIP file from the developer or from a source like git.
 2. Extract the ZIP file: If the extension is in ZIP format, extract it to a folder (WhatsApp-Contact-Fetcher) on your computer.